Chapter 40 BWV 83 Erfreute Zeit im neuen Bunde

-The text of the psalm is biblical----Lord let thy servant depart in peace as is Your will----for my eyes have seen Your salvation which You have prepared before everyone.
+The text of the psalm is biblical—-Lord let thy servant depart in peace as is Your will—-for my eyes have seen Your salvation which You have prepared before everyone.
 The recitative sections muse upon death, a tragedy, as it seems to us, but nevertheless an entry to the life and peace to which He leads us; knowing this, is it unsurprising that the heart loses its natural fear of death.

 Bach does his best to give the movement interest and the canon between the upper and lower strings forms the basis of the ritornello theme as well as symbolising the ultimate union of Man and God.
 But the psalm is melodically deficient and the movement comes as near to ′note-spinning′ as any piece of Bach′s work.
 Perhaps the most successful moments are the three sections of recitative, a form in which Bach seldom loses his innate touch of melodic expressiveness.
-Here there are several moments of word painting, particularly at references to the fear of death.
+Here there are several moments of word painting, particularly depicting references to the fear of death.

 There is no recitative separating the second and third movements, presumably because there was so much of it included within the former.
 The tenor aria is, like that for alto, one in which the instrumental themes and rhythms do as much or more to establish and maintain the ecstasy of the occasion as the words and vocal line.
 It is, perhaps, something of a relief to encounter this happy movement after the somewhat wearisome dirge that preceded it!

 The first violins almost literally dance their way through the ritornello melody, supported by positively marching lower strings and continuo.
 The tenor enters with an initially less complex version of this theme but it too is soon immersed in the triplet streams driving the movement.
-Four long melismas on treten----walking, or in this case tripping or possibly even dancing----mark the sheer physical pleasure of approaching the Throne of Grace.
+Four long melismas on treten—-walking, or in this case tripping or possibly even dancing—-mark the sheer physical pleasure of approaching the Throne of Grace.
 There are no shadows of the grave here.

 But as usual they cannot be totally ignored no matter how strong the optimistic thoughts of salvation may be.
-The middle section contains but one extensive melisma commensurate with those heard earlier, this time on erlangen----stressing the gaining or receiving of comfort and consolation.
+The middle section contains but one extensive melisma commensurate with those heard earlier, this time on erlangen—-stressing the gaining or, receiving, of comfort and consolation.
 But elsewhere there are reminders of the facts of mortal life.
-'Times of sorrow' are underpinned by a falling chromatic line in the continuo, the only appearance of such a figure in the movement and a possible further reminder of Christ′s agonies (bars 48-9).
+‘Times of sorrow’ are underpinned by a falling chromatic line in the continuo, the only appearance of such a figure in the movement and a possible further reminder of Christ′s agonies (bars 48-9).